 |

-Christina Adams - Sprouts Co-Teacher
+Christina Adams - Sprouts Co Teacher

 |

-Laura Reyes - Infant Flipper
+Laura Reyes - Meadow Co teacher

 Originally from Northern Illinois, Alyse moved to Breckenridge with her now-husband Joey in January 2013.
 What was meant to be a one-year adventure turned into a life-long journey in the community.
 After a brief stint in retail, she joined TLC in August 2013 as a co-teacher in the Acorn classroom.
 Over the years, Alyse worked with various age groups, including transitioning to the Little Grove and Big Grove classrooms.
 After the birth of her children, she took on an administrative role as the Resource Specialist, supporting classrooms and families.
 Missing her time with students, she returned to the classroom as a Mentor in the Seedling room.
 Alyse is also the SEAL (Social Emotional Action Leader) at TLC, working with a coach to implement the Pyramid Plus Approach to support social-emotional development.